Himesh-Codes/SprinBootRest/README.md

 # Create Database Access Layer
     - Used to access data sources.
-    - Map Database class we  add the annotation, @Entity.
+    - Map Database class we  add the annotation, @Entity and @Table in class level.

 # Create Web Application
     - We can create the HTML pages, CSS in resource static folder in src->resources